Skip to content

 src/auth/login.py

-1. If you haven't pushed yet: Use git reflog to find the commit before git-autosquash ran, then git reset --hard <commit>
+• Before push: Use git reflog to find pre-autosquash commit, then git reset --hard <commit>

 Next Steps